 Russian female gets killed in supposed terrorist assault in Israel

-(MENAFN) An elderly Russian Holocaust survivor, Ludmila Lipovskaya, was stabbed to death in Herzliya, Israel, on Friday in what authorities have described as a terrorist attack.
-The 83-year-old woman, who was attacked outside her nursing home, suffered multiple chest wounds and was rushed to a Tel Aviv hospital in critical condition but did not survive.
+(MENAFN) An elderly Russian woman, identified as 83-year-old Ludmila Lipovskaya, was fatally stabbed outside her nursing home in Herzliya, Israel, on Friday in what authorities have described as a terrorist attack.
+Lipovskaya, a Holocaust survivor, suffered multiple chest wounds and was rushed to a hospital in Tel Aviv in critical condition, where she later died.

-The suspected attacker, identified as Ibrahim Shalhoub, a Palestinian in his late 20s, was once an informant for Israel’s Shin Bet security service before being exfiltrated from the West Bank after his cover was blown.
-He had a history of legal issues in Israel and had been imprisoned until June of this year.
-After the attack, Shalhoub was arrested at the scene.
-CCTV footage of the incident shows him pushing Lipovskaya to the ground and repeatedly stabbing her, while nearby security guards eventually injured him.
+The suspect, a Palestinian man in his late 20s, was named by local media as Ibrahim Shalhoub from the West Bank city of Tulkarem.
+Shalhoub, who had previously been an informant for Israel's Shin Bet security service, had been exiled to Israel after being exposed.
+He had a history of legal troubles and had served time in prison until June of this year.
+After attacking Lipovskaya, he was apprehended by security forces at the scene, with footage capturing the violent encounter.

-Lipovskaya was reportedly waiting for her daughter to pick her up for a medical appointment when the attack occurred.
-Her nursing home is known to serve the Russian-speaking community in the area.
+Lipovskaya had been waiting for her daughter to take her to a medical appointment when she was attacked.
+The nursing home where she lived is known for serving the Russian-speaking community in Herzliya.

 Legal Disclaimer: